-Several issues affect hospital staffs across the country.
+Several issues affect educational directorate staffs across the country.
 However, this study was limited to leadership styles and employee commitment.
 This is due to the fact that less research of this area in the sector.
-The study was limited to only Eastern Regional Hospital, Koforidua.
-Respondents included: all staff of the hospital.
-The study focused on relationship between leadership styles and employee commitment in the Eastern Regional hospital.
-Also, the study was limited to only Eastern Regional Hospital, Koforidua due to limited time and the practical impossibility of using all hospital staffs across the country.
+The study was limited to only Sefwi Wiawso Municipal Education Directorate.
+Respondents included: all staff of the directorate.
+The study focused on relationship between leadership styles and employee commitment in the Sefwi Wiawso Municipal Education Directorate.
+As such, all other educational directorates are excluded from this study.
+However, can adopt the recommendation of the study.